bschlenk/node-roku-client/README.md

-I have replaced direct usage of [node-fetch](https://www.npmjs.com/package/node-fetch) with [fetch-ponyfill](https://www.npmjs.com/package/fetch-ponyfill), which should allow `node-roku-client` to be used in the browser.
+I have replaced direct usage of [node-fetch](https://www.npmjs.com/package/node-fetch) with [fetch-ponyfill](https://www.npmjs.com/package/fetch-ponyfill), which should allow `roku-client` to be used in the browser.
 However, I have not yet tested this, and suspect that `node-ssdp` may cause issues in the browser.
 If anything, creating a client directly with the ip address should work as expected.